 So what was Target's workaround?
 When it sent circulars to expectant mothers, mixed in were absolutely unrelated offers that camouflage the targeted ones.
 In other words, you'd be looking through the discounts and find a discount on diapers next to one on lawn mowers, or a discount on high chairs next to one on wine glasses.
 In isolation, the baby offers seemed creepy; mixed in with random offers, they just seemed (uncannily) random.

 I asked Charles about this during our conversation.
 Shouldn't we, I wanted to know, once we become aware of manipulative (or at least sneaky) tactics such as these, be on our guard and become more wary of the retailer's intentions?

 He had an interesting response.

 "What's manipulative to one person," he told me, "is really genuinely valuable to the next person."

 He added: "Most companies that get insights into people's habits—they're actually helping us because they're saying to us, 'We know what you habitually want [so] we're going to give you the products you're looking for, rather than making you search all over the store for it.'"

 For example, he told me, when he and his wife were expecting their second child, they began receiving those targeted Target ads.
 Since they were gearing up to buy baby stuff, Target was actually giving them something they needed.
 And as any new parent can tell you, if someone makes the act of shopping simpler in those first few sleep-deprived weeks, that person is really doing you a favor!

 What do you think?
 When companies gather data on our habits to shape our habits in the future, are they helping us or, really, just helping themselves?

-If you'd like to hear my entire conversation with Charles Duhigg, you may listen via the audio player below.
+If you'd like to hear my entire conversation with Charles Duhigg, you may listen via the audio player or download the mp3.
 You can also subscribe to Marketing Smarts in iTunes and never miss an episode!